Meet The Team

 Professor Ruth Roberts

 Ruth was Global Head of Regulatory Safety at AstraZeneca and Director of Toxicology for Aventis.
 Ruth is an established science professional bringing rigorous expert thinking to toxicology, drug discovery and drug development.
 With >140 publications in peer reviewed journals, she is focused on reducing attrition attributable to safety and toxicity.
-A former president of the British Toxicology Society, former president of EUROTOX, former secretary to SOT and president elect of the Academy of Toxicological Sciences, Ruth was the recipient of the SOT Achievement award in 2002, the EUROTOX Bo Holmstedt Award in 2009 and the SOT Founders award in 2018 for outstanding leadership in toxicology.
-Ruth is chair of drug discovery at Birmingham University.
+A former president of the British Toxicology Society, former president of EUROTOX, former secretary to SOT and President of the Academy of Toxicological Sciences, Ruth was the recipient of the SOT Achievement award in 2002, the EUROTOX Bo Holmstedt Award in 2009 and the SOT Founders award in 2018 for outstanding leadership in toxicology.
+Ruth is chair and director of drug discovery at The University of Birmingham, UK.

 Dr Richard Knight